sandnabba/rgb_candlestick/controller/README.md

 # Controller software
 The controller is a simple python application sending an array of bytes (a frame) over a serial connection to the candlestick.
+It is composed of 3 components
+* A master process
+* The HTTP-server
+* A process that generates light patterns

+There is also a simple webapp written in Javascript that communicates with the API.

 ## Requirements